 Not so good: Confusing layout, pricey.

-If the SansAmp is and was the bread and butter of preamps, and for good reason, the VT Bass is like a close relative to the black and yellow SansAmp but it has its own personality or character – as expalined in TECH 21 Character Series VT Bass review.
+If the SansAmp is and was the bread and butter of preamps, and for good reason, the VT Bass is like a close relative to the black and yellow SansAmp but it has its own personality or character – as explained in TECH 21 Character Series VT Bass review.

 The VT Bass aims to emulate that classic tube amp sound.
 Drawing inspiration from the Ampeg SVT, the VT is about as close as you’re going to get to a tube amp, but there’s still a lot of variation to suit anyone’s sound.